sunset

 16. Can I barbecue on the beach?
 Can I have a fire on the beach?

-We recommend using a low-lying, off the ground charcoal or propane barbecue.
-Coals must be placed in the provided charcoal pits located around the park.
+Coals must be deposited in designated charcoal pits.
 For the safety of the park and the visitors, do not bury hot coals in the sand (stepping on hot coals = OUCH!).

 Fires are not permitted ANYWHERE in Wasaga Beach Provincial Park.